shift7-ch/katta-docs/02_OVERVIEW.md

   storage profile.
 Contact your
   Katta Server admin running Katta Web.
 * for STS, the trust and roles need to be configure in IAM of the S3 provider.
 See [04_SETUP_KATTA_SERVER.md](04_SETUP_KATTA_SERVER.md) for details.
+  See [connect-external-iam](https://docs.cryptomator.org/hub/user-group-management/#connect-external-iam) on how to connect with external IAM.

 ## Comparison Katta Client and Katta Server Frontend